matt-curtis/developer.sketchapp.com/_classes/MSDocument.md

 ### (NSWindow)window:

-Returns an instance of [MSDocumentWindow](/docs/MSDocumentWindow/).
+Returns an instance of MSDocumentWindow, which is a subclass of [NSWindow](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSWindow_Class/).

 ### currentPage:, setCurrentPage:(MSPage)page